Baker v. Nelson: Appeal to the U.S. Supreme Court

 Baker and McConnell appealed the Minnesota court's opinion to the U.S. Supreme Court.
 There, they claimed that the marriage statute, as construed, implicated three rights: it abridged their fundamental right to marry under the Due Process Clause of the Fourteenth Amendment; discriminated based on gender, contrary to the Equal Protection Clause of the Fourteenth Amendment; and deprived them of privacy rights flowing from the Ninth Amendment to the United States Constitution.

-In his "Motion to Dismiss Appeal and Brief", the Hennepin County Attorney argued, correctly, that the marriage license issued previously made this case moot.
+In his "Motion to Dismiss Appeal and Brief", the Hennepin County Attorney argued that the marriage license issued previously made this case moot.
 On October 10, 1972, the U.S. Supreme Court responded with a one-sentence order: "The appeal is dismissed for want of a substantial federal question."

 In most cases presented to the U.S. Supreme Court, the Court's refusal to hear the case is not an endorsement of the decision below.
 However, since this case came to the Court through mandatory appellate review, the summary dismissal is a decision on the merits of the case.
 As binding precedent, Baker prevented lower courts from coming to a contrary conclusion when presented with the precise issue the Court adjudicated in dismissing the case.

 The "moot" question suggested that perhaps the "precise issue" was not the right of citizens to marry the adult of one's choice.